 Q: What about the Shared Responsibility Model?

 Here, we shouldn’t forget about the Atlassian Cloud Shared Responsibility Model, which clarifies the duties of both Atlassian and its customers.
-Atlassian’s duty is to guarantee its service availability and accessibility, and its customers’ obligation is to ensure their customer-owned data protection.
-So, what does Atlassian say about it while presenting its new Backup and Restore Experience?
-Let’s go to the source:

 Q: Are there any limitations to Atlassian’s backup and recovery capabilities?

+Backups are stored only within Atlassian infrastructure and cannot be downloaded or restored outside Atlassian Cloud.
 And if you keep your backups with the Atlassian ecosystem and it suddenly goes down, what will happen to your backup copies?
 Well, if a given region is inoperable, your backup might go down as well.

-Another critical limitation is the inability to meet the golden backup standard — the 3-2-1 rule: at least 3 copies, stored across 2 different storage instances, with 1 kept offsite.
+Another critical limitation is the inability to meet the golden backup standard – the 3-2-1 backup rule: at least 3 copies, stored across 2 different storage instances, with 1 kept offsite.
 In Atlassian’s case, backups reside in the same environment as production data, violating this fundamental principle of resilient backup strategy.

 Coverage is also limited.
 Metadata support is incomplete, Automation Rules aren’t backed up, and Jira backups exclude attachments — storing only references or links to files in the Atlassian bucket.
 But what if a region goes down?